pachyderm/docs/content/2.4.x/how-tos/jupyterlab-extension/jupyterhub-install.md

 ### With a Custom Chart

-1. Add the following to your Jupyterhub helm chart `values.YAML` file:
+1. Add the following to your JupyterHub helm chart `values.YAML` file:
 ```yaml
 singleuser:
      defaultUrl: "/lab"